 Fusion Skills are a set of 12 skills which employers have told us are fundamental to the world of work now and in the future

-In the 2019 festival, it emerged that pupils’ found it easier to talk about the skills they want to use when they leave school (e.g. being creative, working in teams) rather than specific jobs.
-Similarly, many employers were interested in showcasing the skills you need to work in their jobs rather than the industry or sector they were in.
+In the 2019 festival, it emerged that pupils found it easier to talk about the skills they want to use when they leave school (e.g. being creative, working in teams) rather than specific jobs.
+Similarly, many employers were interested in showcasing the skills needed to work in their jobs.

 The London Careers Festival is for pupils from the following age group:

-Any queries ahead of London Careers Festival, please do email the London Careers Festival team at firstname.lastname@example.org
+Any queries ahead of London Careers Festival, please do email the team at firstname.lastname@example.org

 For several years, the Livery Schools Link (LSL) have hosted the Livery Showcase which invites pupils from across London to hear from trades and professionals related to the Livery Companies to learn about the jobs on offer, talk to employers, and receive advice on pathways and routes to employment.